Everything You Need to Know About Meibomian Gland Dysfunction

 What are the Solutions for Meibomian Gland Dysfunction?

 Treatments for Meibomian Gland Dysfunction range from self-administered or practitioner-administered treatments and typically involve a few methods, such as artificial tears, heat application, and manual gland expression.
 Dr. Atkinson usually suggests applying warm compresses over your eyelids as a first course of action.
 This gently opens the clogged glands and loosens the oil that may have accumulated.
-Warm compresses, such as the Bruder Mask, can provide temporary relief.
+Warm compresses can provide temporary relief.

 Further therapies used to manage MGD include omega-3 supplementation, topical antibiotics, oral tetracyclines to reduce the level of pro-inflammatory cytokines, corticosteroids, or topical cyclosporine.